camunda/camunda-bpm-examples/bpmn-model-api/generate-process-fluent-api/README.md

-# Create invoice process with BPMN model API
+# Create process with fluent BPMN model API

 This quickstart demonstrates how to create a process with the BPMN model API.
 We will learn how to create even complex BPMN processes with the fluent builder API of the BPMN model API.

 After this quickstart you will be able to create processes with the BPMN model API composed of the following elements: